swisskyrepo/PayloadsAllTheThings/Insecure Randomness/README.md

 ```

-## Other
+## Custom Algorithms

-Other bad ideas that are sometimes shipped into production.
+Creating your own randomness algorithm is generally not recommended.
+Below are some examples found on GitHub or StackOverflow that are sometimes used in production, but may not be reliable or secure.

 * `$token = md5($emailId).rand(10,9999);`
 * `$token = md5(time()+123456789 % rand(4000, 55000000));`

+### Tools

 Generic identification and sandwitch attack: